This product is no longer in stock

 Coffee Certifications: Shade Grown

 This coffee has a silky texture with exceptional fruit forward aromatics and a deep body.
 Its initial dry aroma is of roasted nuts, caramel and spices with soft tangerine and lemon in the background.
-The rich coffee flavor is of milk chocolate and Indian spices that turn to a slightly fruity plum and guava as the coffee cools.
+The rich coffee flavor is of milk chocolate that turn to a slightly fruity plum and guava as the coffee cools.

 Sigri plantation, located in the Wahgi Valley in the Western Highland Province of Papua New Guinea, was established in the 1950's and rapidly gained the reputation for producing the finest Arabica coffee in the country.
 This reputation has continued to grow and Sigri has been internationally recognized as producing a gourmet coffee, equal to the world's best, for more than 20 years.
 At almost 5,200 feet above sea level the plantation enjoys a cool climate and bountiful rainfall, the ideal environment for growing Arabica coffee.
 All plantings are exclusively Arabica, concentrating on the Arusha and Typica varieties, which produce a finer coffee than other Arabicas in Papua New Guinea.